yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 to shoot a lot of rays from light sources for them to tricke down to our measurement points in sufficient quantities.

-(XXX: Carmack says "zillions of billiard balls" to describe how much oversimplification we can do in computer graphics)

 Instead, we lean on a property of the universe regarding (the absence of) the arrow of time for the behavior of particles.
 If we were shown a movie of elementary particles moving through space, sometimes colliding with each other, we would have a hard time telling whether the movie is playing